-- 1. Mental health services provided by a non-network provider. - 2.
+- 1. Mental health services provided by a non-network provider, except as described in Surprise billing protections. - 2.
 Services for mental disorders not listed in the current edition of the Diagnostic and Statistical Manual of Mental Disorders. - 3.
-Services, care or treatment that is not medically necessary. - 4.
+Services, care or treatment that are not medically necessary. - 4.
 Relationship and family therapy in the absence of a clinical diagnosis. - 5.
-Telephonic psychotherapy treatment services, unless such services are provided in accordance with Medica's telemedicine policies and procedures. - 6.
-Services beyond the initial evaluation to diagnose developmental disability or learning disabilities, as those conditions are defined in the current edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders. - 7.
-Services, including room and board charges, provided by health care professionals or facilities that are not appropriately licensed, certified or otherwise qualified under state law to provide mental health services.
+Telephonic psychotherapy treatment services, unless such services are provided in accordance with Medica's policies and procedures. - 6.
+Services beyond the initial evaluation to diagnose developmental disability or learning disabilities, as those conditions are defined in the current edition of the Diagnostic and Statistical Manual of Mental Disorders.

+- 7. Services, including room and board charges, provided by providers or facilities that are not appropriately licensed, certified or otherwise qualified under state law to provide mental health services.
 This includes, but is not limited to, services provided by mental health providers who are not authorized under state law to practice independently, and services received at a halfway house, therapeutic group home, boarding school or ranch. - 8.
 Services to assist in activities of daily living that do not seek to cure and are performed regularly as a part of a routine or schedule. - 9.
-Room and board charges associated with mental health residential treatment services providing less than 30 hours a week per individual of mental health services, or lacking an on-site medical/psychiatric assessment within 48 hours of admission, psychiatric follow-up visits at least once per week and 24-hour nursing coverage. - 10.
+Room and board charges associated with mental health residential treatment services that do not provide all of the following: room and board; group, family and individual counseling; client education; other services specific to substance use disorder treatment; on-site medical/psychiatric assessment within 48 hours of admission, medical/psychiatric follow-up visits at least once per week; and nursing coverage. - 10.
 Impulse control disorders, such as pathological gambling. - 11.
-Drugs provided or administered by a physician or other provider, except those drugs that meet the definition of "professionally administered drugs."
-Coverage for "professionally administered drugs" is as described under Professionally Administered Drugs.
-Coverage for drugs is as described in Prescription Drugs, Prescription Specialty Drugs or otherwise described as a specific benefit elsewhere in this section.
+Prescription drugs provided or administered by a physician or other provider, except those prescription drugs that meet the definition of "professionally administered prescription drugs."
+Coverage for "professionally administered prescription drugs" is as described under Professionally Administered Prescription Drugs.
+Coverage for prescription drugs is as described in Prescription Drugs, Prescription Specialty Drugs or otherwise described as a specific benefit elsewhere in this section.

-Q. Office Visits
+R. Office Visits